✨ Professional Resume Review | Get Yours Today | Certified Experts

 Some day-to-day responsibilities of a Business Consultant include organizing and executing assigned business projects on behalf of clients.

-Meeting with clients when needed, performing an initial assessment of a problematic situation, collecting information about the client’s business, and providing professional guidance on improving revenue are the others.
+The others are meeting with clients when needed, performing an initial assessment of a problematic situation, collecting information about the client’s business, and providing professional guidance on improving revenue.

 However, most business consultants have a range of experiences and academic success in common.

-They usually have a business degree, either undergraduate or postgraduate and above.
+They usually have an undergraduate or postgraduate business degree and above.

 They have also usually run a business at a high level and thus have the experience to offer other people as a consultant.